A Handcrafted Alpine Home

 If you are lucky or had the foresight to book yourself a window seat, soon after your captain announces descent and Srinagar comes into sight, you can’t but awe at the beautiful sight below.
 It was November and the Chinars were a kaleidoscope of colours between flaming orange and a deep red.
-It’s is only when you get out of the airport and begin your drive towards the Dal Lake that you see the heightened security as the army hold positions at various check points.
+It is only when you get out of the airport and begin your drive towards the Dal Lake that you see the heightened security as the army hold positions at various check points.
 It’s a comfort and an irritant especially if you are leaning out and want to take a picture of a beautiful building with a full grown Chinar out front.
 You traverse the city of Srinagar, a large portion of the drive along the Dal Lake – silent and tranquil with colourful house boats lined up at the edges just like it looked in hundreds of pictures, and finally to get to Harwan Gardens, towards the outskirts of the city.

 Situated in a sparsely populated residential area in plain sight of the ancient Chinars of Harwan, Nadis makes its presence felt once you enter the massive iron gates.
-It’s a brief estate cleverly made with a clear built area that occupies half of the estate and the other half is left for a fledgling garden.
-For the rushed eye Nadis appears as a neatly stacked three tier building which is as orderly inside.
+It’s an estate cleverly made with a clear built area that occupies half of the estate and the other half is left for a fledgling garden.
+For the rushed eye Nadis appears as a neatly stacked three tiered building which is as orderly inside.
 A shaded porch leads you into a brief anteroom ideal during snow and rain.
-And a large room that functions as an informal lounge with floor heating by a maze of water pipes and reception area where you are greeted with a cup of heart-warming Kahwa- the famous flavourful Kashmiri tea.
+And a large room that functions as an informal lounge with floor heating by a maze of water pipes and reception area where you are greeted with a cup of heart-warming Kahwa, the famous flavourful Kashmiri tea.

-Once, you have a chance to look around the lounge you take in the large floor to ceiling window, a deviation from the original architecture of residences which stress on smaller windows for better insulation.
-An eclectic mix of old and new and colours meet your eyes even if you give the lounge a cursory glance.
+Once you have a chance to look around the lounge you take in the large floor to ceiling window, a deviation from the original architecture of residences which stress on smaller windows for better insulation.
+An eclectic mix of old and new, colours meet your eyes even if you give the lounge a cursory glance.
 A fireplace defines the lounging corner while a long table with benches on either side looks perfect for work or for a bunch of friends to sit around bantering over many cups of tea.

-The rooms are quaint and very comfortable, uncluttered and single toned usually the colour of the wood of the floor, sparse furniture and the intricately designed tradition of theKhatamband ceiling.
+The rooms are quaint and very comfortable, uncluttered and single toned usually the colour of the wood of the floor, sparse furniture and the intricately designed tradition of the Khatamband ceiling.
 The dash of colour is the wall which are usually one of the four colours: Pink, Grey, inspired Blue or Green.
 Heating or Cooling as necessary is centrally generated and distributed.
-A couple of straight back chairs, a work table and a foldable service table that is hidden away.
+There are a couple of straight back chairs, a work table and a foldable service table that is hidden away.
 A cupboard at the entrance is followed by the tea/coffee station and a luggage rack.
 The queen sized double bed is set away from the large windows that have views of the tall Chinars of Harwan in the front and residences at the back.
 Ensuite single vanity bathrooms with a glass enclosed shower area complete the guest comforts.

-At Nadis you are plied with endless cups of Kahwa very welcome in November and also at the end of a meal or to relax you or charge you after a hectic activity.
+Kashmiri Kahwa: At Nadis you are plied with endless cups of Kahwa very welcome in November and also at the end of a meal or to relax you or charge you after a hectic activity.
 Kahwa is an exotic mix of Kashmiri green tea leaves, whole spices, almonds and saffron, which was traditionally prepared in a brass kettle known as samovar.
 The samovar has a central cavity where hot coal is placed while the surrounding space is reserved for boiling the water and other ingredients for the tea.
 Not only a beverage to energise you, Kahwa is supposed to be a good remedy for cold, stomach disorders or even to relieve stress.
 Kashmiris do not have a tradition of sweets, however Kahwa is also served at the end of a meal during weddings and festivities.

 There are two kinds of experiences that can be explored through Nadis.
-Those that are uniquely curated by Nadis include guided hikes and treks to some of the well-known and not so well-known sites like the Nara Nag, Great Lakes trek and several others checked out by Yaser himself.
-Cuisine and textile explorations are also designed for guests depending upon guest interest.
+Those that are uniquely curated include guided hikes and treks to some of the well-known and not so well-known sites like the Nara Nag, Great Lakes trek and several others checked out by Yaser himself.
+Cuisine and textile explorations are also designed for guests depending upon interest.
 Yaser also aims to organise book readings, music soiree, textile and craft programs on a regular basis to allow guests to engage with some of the best talent in the valley.

 Other must dos are guided visits into Dachigam National Park and ubiquitous shikara ride on the languid Dal Lake surrounded by the mountains, this of course is a signature experience of Srinagar.
 For the nature lover, the city is an absolute delight: Mughal Gardens embellished with the most fragrant of flowers – roses, lotuses, tulips, irises, wisteria and pansies, fountains and cascading water features.
 Srinagar is also a paradise for birders what with warblers, kingfishers, numerous migratory ducks and nightingales.
 Pine, Birch, Deodar and Cedar trees are seen all around the city, but perhaps the most popular is Chinar that grows along the shores of lakes, the tops of which are known to have inspired the paisley design of Kashmiri shawls.